stevleibelt/incubator/cli/php/arguments/README.md

 # Why no Validation?

 Validation is a complex topic.
 That's why I decided to not put it into the domain of this component.
 It would complicate the code itself.
 I would have created a universal validation interface that would slow down the usage of this component.
-Furthermore, you would have learn a validation expression language or would have need to write code that fits my validation interface.
+Furthermore, you would have to learn a validation expression language or would have need to write code that fits my validation interface but not your "way of coding".

 At the end, what is validation all about?
 * check if a argument (flag, list, value) is passed or not